 Thank you, I started the blog in January of 2017.
 I had all of these great photos that I never did anything with and it just seemed like the natural thing to do.
 I would like to see the blog grow with the possibility of collaborating with other photographers and artists as well as adding diverse posts for the rest of my life.

 How do you manage your time blogging and shooting and what top tips would you give to someone who wants to start a successful photography blog?

 I have the advantage of working from home, so my time management during the day is totally up to me.
 The weather here in Maine seems to dictate how much time I can spend outdoors.
-I prefer to be outside when the weather is cooler.
-Each season provides its own opportunities for great photography.
+Although each season provides its own opportunities for great photography, I prefer to be outside when the weather is cooler.
 I got into the habit of taking several pictures at one time and then saving processing and writing for the weekends.
 I would recommend to anyone who wants to start a successful blog, take your time, keep your focus and success doesn't happen overnight.
 There are going to be highs and lows along your journey, but keep at it and you will start to see things happen eventually.

 As a photographer/blogger where would you like to be in five years time?

 When I first started my blog, I always envisioned collaborating with other photographers and artists as well.
 I was sure to have the word art in the name of my blog, instead of photography for the reason of hopefully collaborating with people with different interests.